KaizokuStrawHat/Self-study/README.md

 # Welcome to my documented learning journey

-Please view my study documents to show you that I have substantial understanding by explaining it in Layman's terms
+In my study documents, I study projects made by other people and explain some lines that are new to me into Layman's terms to solidify my understandings